 The FTC says nothing causes weight loss in three minutes per day.
 Norcross says that’s just wishful thinking, and believing it will not help you achieve your goals.

-Can sneakers help you tone up and lose weight?
+Can sneakers help you tone up, lose weight?

 The claim: If you wear certain sneakers all day, “studies” showed that wearers could tone up their leg muscles and also lose weight.